-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Hearing Non- targeted/broad community Our annual plan was presented to the public and City Council during the first regularly scheduled meeting in June.
-There were no comments or questions posed by the public or City Council.
-N/A N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+response/attenuance comments received and reasons аррпсаые)

+Our annual plan was

+presented June 17,

+2025, to the public

+and City Council

+Non- during the first

+4 Public Hearing targeted/broad community regularly scheduled N/meeting in June.
+NI/A N/A

+4 rubiic Hearing N/A N/A

+There were no

+comments or

+questions posed by

+the public or City

+Council.